Russia detains economy minister over alleged $2M bribe for oil deal

 If he is found guilty, he faces a fine of as much as $200 million, or eight to 15 years in prison, according to Russian state news agency Tass.

--- Radina Gigova contributed to this report.
+-- Radina Gigova, Alla Eschenko and Sarah Faidell contributed to this report.